-We have two main airports, George Bush Intercontinental & William P. Hobby.
-There are 31 smaller airports accommodating corporate jets to private airplanes all over our area.
+We have two main airports, George Bush Intercontinental, and William P. Hobby.
+Also, thirty-one smaller airports are accommodating corporate jets to private airplanes all over our area.

 Did you know that Houston is the only major U.S. city without zoning codes?
 It’s true!

-We have 4 bayous that run through our city.
+We have four bayous that run through our city.
 That is why we are often referred to as the “Bayou City.”

 City & Metro Size

-There is a vast air-conditioned tunnel system in downtown Houston.
-It runs for over 7 miles.
+There is an extensive air-conditioned tunnel system in downtown Houston.
+It runs for over seven miles.

-95 blocks are connected and employees of business need not get out in the heat when going from business to business or to their parking garages.
-Polished marble floors are evident in places and there are a variety of lunch spots provided…all underground.
+Ninety-five blocks are connected, and employees of business need not get out in the heat when going from business to business or their parking garages.
+Polished marble floors are evident in places, and there are a variety of lunch spots provided, which are all underground.

-Tours are available Monday through Friday for varying prices depending upon how many people are on a tour at one time.
+Tours are available Monday through Friday for varying prices depending upon how many people are going at one time.

 That goes hand in hand with the fact that outside of NYC (with a far greater population), Houston had the most Fortune 500 companies wanting to do business here.
-We also have the 2nd largest number of Fortune 1000 companies only again trailing New York.
+We also have the 2nd most significant number of Fortune 1000 companies only again trailing New York.